Sarah Harris Flaunts Her Booty And Tan Lines In Thong Swimsuit While Showing Off Her Real Hair

 "Love the hair and what's beneath it!
 Beautiful!" another commented.

-The model’s post also earned over 5,000 likes, as well as a flood of various emoji from devotees who were seemingly rendered speechless by her sexy pic.
+The model's post also earned over 5,000 likes, as well as a flood of various emoji from devotees who were rendered speechless by her sexy pic.

-While Sarah’s latest social media share showed her from the back, another recent Instagram pic focused on her equally curvaceous front side.
-As reported by The Inquisitr, her online audience also left her scores of flattering comments after she shared a photo of herself rocking a mismatched bikini and tugging her top down a bit.
+While Sarah's latest social media share showed her from the back, another recent Instagram pic focused on her equally curvaceous front side.
+As reported by The Inquisitr, her online audience also left her scores of flattering comments after she shared a photo of herself rocking a mismatched bikini and tugging her top down.